Fisher River restoration project – Surry Co., NC

-“These resources are really valuable to Surry County, especially now in the height of a pandemic,” Harris said.
+“These resources are really valuable to Surry County, especially now in the height of a pandemic”

 The 60 mile long Fisher River is heavily used for kayaking and fishing.
 The project was led by Surry County, Resource Institute, and several other environmental organizations.